Rudy-Code/to-do-list/README.md

 3. Run the project

-   Open project in VS Code and run the project with Live Server or open the index.html file in the browser.
+   Open project in VS Code and open dist folder and next click the index.html.
+Run it with Live Server or open the index.html file in the browser.

 ## Version History

--
+- alpha

 <!-- ## Credits -->